paul-dev-28/LeetCode-Synchronizer/README.md

 **LeetCode Synchronizer** is a GitHub Action that automatically collects and organizes LeetCode submissions into a GitHub repository.

-Here's a sample repository created using LeetCode Synchronizer: [leetcode-synchronizer-sample](https://github.com/dos-m0nk3y/leetcode-synchronizer-sample)
+Here's my repository created using LeetCode Synchronizer: [Repository](https://github.com/paul-dev-28/DSA)

 ## Features